 If you don’t want the fuss and muss of ripping into the diapers, just peel away the layer that goes against baby’s bottom, then place the entire diaper in the bottom of a container, with the plastic side facing down.
 If the container is large, you may need more than one diaper.
 Be sure to poke a couple of holes in the plastic so the potting soil can drain; otherwise, you may end up with root rot – a disease that is often deadly to plants.

 Is the Use of Diapers for Plant Growth Healthy?

 You don’t need to be a chemist to understand that hydrogels are not natural materials.
 (They are actually polymers.)
 Although a diaper here and there probably won’t hurt a thing, it isn’t a good idea to use them excessively because the chemicals, which may contain carcinogens and neurotoxins, will leach into the soil.

 Similarly, using diaper filling for moisture control isn’t a good idea if you’re growing vegetables in containers.

-People who are interested in sustainable, environmentally friendly, organic gardening usually choose to and forgo benefits of chemicals – even the type that come from baby diapers.
+People who are interested in sustainable, environmentally friendly, organic gardening usually choose to forgo the benefits of chemicals – even the type that comes from baby diapers.